Skip to main content

 note

 If a save is ever rejected for breaking folder organization, Hamtrax shows an error message explaining the reason instead of saving the change.
 This keeps a contact from quietly landing in a folder it doesn't belong in.
+The full rule set lives in Logbook Hygiene Rules.

 note